-The Group is committed to upholding the high environmental standards to fulfil relevant requirements throughout our operation, and will continue to devote human and financial resources for environmental conservation, reduction of carbon footprint and environmental compliance as required under applicable laws and ordinances.
+The Group puts sustainable environment protection as a strategic priority, and is committed to upholding the high environmental standards to fulfil relevant requirements throughout our operation, and will continue to devote human and financial resources for environmental conservation, reduction of carbon footprint and environmental compliance as required under applicable laws and ordinances.
+We understand that these actions are not only essential for the well-being of the planet but also necessary to meet the expectations of our stakeholders and fulfill our obligations under applicable laws and ordinances.